MicrosoftDocs/powerapps-docs/powerapps-docs/user/add-powerbi-dashboards.md

 # Add or edit Power BI visualizations on your dashboard

-Create rich, interactive reports and real-time visualizations in Common Data Service with [!INCLUDE[pn_power_bi_for_office_365_short](../includes/pn-power-bi-for-office-365-short.md)] dashboards and  tiles that you add  to your personal dashboards.
+Create rich, interactive reports and real-time visualizations with [!INCLUDE[pn_power_bi_for_office_365_short](../includes/pn-power-bi-for-office-365-short.md)] dashboards and  tiles that you add  to your personal dashboards.

 > [!NOTE]
 > To add [!INCLUDE[pn_power_bi_for_office_365_short](../includes/pn-power-bi-for-office-365-short.md)] visualizations to personal dashboards in your model-driven app, you must: